-Lush green, bright yellow, and deep brown paints these woods called the Ten Mile River Open Space.
-This was a place where my brother Tim and I would dream, and would lay in the tree house or on rocks and imaging our lives someday.
-On other days, we go on adventures looking for objects.
-I imaged the farmers, who used to own the equipment in the woods, having horses run free.
-Tim found an arrowhead and imaged Indian battles and hunting.
+Lush green, bright yellow, and deep brown colors paints these woods called the Ten Mile River Open Space.
+This is the place where my brother Tim and I would dream, and would lay out in the tree house or on the rocks and imaging our lives someday.
+On other days, we would go on adventures looking for objects.
+I imaged the farmers, who used to own the equipment left the woods and horses running free.
+Tim would find arrowheads and I would imaged Native American battles and hunting.
 I never ventured deeper into the woods.
-There were places that weren’t always safe, especially down by the Ten Mile River.
-There were abandon mineshafts and hunting that had occurred on this land.
+There were places that weren’t always safe, especially down by the Ten Mile River, where there were abandon mineshafts and hunting grounds.
 Tim called this the Wild.

 Kodak, whose founder George Eastman, was a progressive company, whose invention changed the world in photography with its Brownie camera, stating: “You press the button, we do the rest.”
 It also manufactured different films and papers, both in color and black and white.
 Rochester, New York, was its hometown, where the stately mansion of its owner is now an international historical museum named The George Eastman House.
 It is a reminder of the success of Kodak, housing a permanent collection of thousands of photographs, cameras, books, a wealth of information and treasures.
 The combination of the global economic crisis in tandem with the ever-present digital has recently forced Kodak to file for Chapter 11, declaring bankruptcy, closing its factories and selling all its patents at auction.
 It signals the end of a manufacturing giant, an insurmountable loss to a world-wide creative and technical community of professionals and amateurs; all ages, men and women.